-There are two (2) seats to be filled in our 2014 election.
+There are three (3) seats to be filled in our 2014 election.
 NO INCUMBENTS are comtending for election in this election.

 How Do I Become a Candidate?

 Candidates must be employed at a PRPD member station or organization or be an Individual Member.
 Only one person per membership entity may sereve on the board at any one time.